 Investment Objective and Strategy

-We expect that between 80% and 90% of our portfolio (including investments purchased with proceeds from borrowings) will be invested in first lien senior secured, unitranche, and split-lien term loans.
+We expect at least 90% of our portfolio (including investments purchased with proceeds from borrowings) will be invested in first lien senior secured, unitranche, and split-lien loans.
 We expect most of these investments will be in core middle-market companies, with the remainder in upper middle-market companies.
-The remaining 10% to 20% of our portfolio will be invested in higher-yielding investments, including, but not limited to, second lien loans, last-out or subordinated loans, non-investment grade broadly syndicated leveraged loans, high-yield bonds, structured products (including CLO liabilities), real estate related debt securities, equity securities purchased in conjunction with debt investments and other opportunistic credit investments, including junior debt and other higher yielding investments.
+The remaining 10% of our portfolio may be invested in equity securites (including those purchased in conjunction with other credit investments) and other opportunistic credit investments, including junior debt and other higher yielding investments.

-We intend to implement our investment objective by (1) accessing the established loan sourcing channels developed by Kayne Anderson, which includes an extensive network of private equity firms, other middle-market lenders, financial advisors and intermediaries, and experienced management teams, (2) selecting investments within our middle-market company focus, (3) implementing Kayne Anderson’s middle market private credit team’s disciplined underwriting process, which includes reviewing environmental, social and governance (“ESG”) considerations, and (4) drawing upon the experience and resources of our Advisor’s investment team and the broader Kayne Anderson network.
+We intend to execute our investment objective by (1) accessing the established loan sourcing channels developed by Kayne Anderson, which includes an extensive network of private equity firms, other middle-market lenders, financial advisors and intermediaries, and management teams, (2) selecting investments within our middle-market company focus, (3) implementing Kayne Anderson’s middle market private credit team’s disciplined underwriting process, which includes reviewing environmental, social and governance (“ESG”) considerations, and (4) drawing upon the experience and resources of our Advisor’s investment team and the broader Kayne Anderson network.

 KA Credit Advisors, LLC and KA Credit Advisors II, LLC (each an “Advisor”), affiliates of Kayne Anderson Capital Advisors, L.P., manage the investment activities of KABDC and KDL, respectively.
 Each Advisor’s investment team is comprised of experienced middle-market investors that have been focused on the middle-market since the 1980s.